Russian Navy

 The Russian Navy (Note: Военно-морской флот (ВМФ)) is the naval arm of the Russian Armed Forces.
 It has existed in various forms since 1696.
 Its present iteration was formed in January 1992 when it succeeded the Navy of the Commonwealth of Independent States (which had itself succeeded the Soviet Navy following the dissolution of the Soviet Union in late December 1991).

 The Imperial Russian Navy was established by Peter the Great (Peter I) in October 1696.
 The symbols of the Russian Navy, the St. Andrew's ensign, and most of its traditions were established personally by Peter I.

-The Russian navy possesses the vast majority of the former Soviet naval forces, and currently comprises the Northern Fleet, the Pacific Fleet, the Black Sea Fleet, the Baltic Fleet, the Caspian Flotilla, the permanent task force in the Mediterranean, Naval Aviation, and the Coastal Troops (consisting of the Naval Infantry and the Coastal Missile and Artillery Troops).
+The Russian Navy possesses the vast majority of the former Soviet naval forces, and currently comprises the Northern Fleet, the Pacific Fleet, the Black Sea Fleet, the Baltic Fleet, the Caspian Flotilla, the permanent task force in the Mediterranean, Naval Aviation, and the Coastal Troops (consisting of the Naval Infantry and the Coastal Missile and Artillery Troops).

-The Russian navy suffered severely with the collapse of the Soviet Union due to insufficient maintenance, lack of funding, and subsequent effects on the training of personnel and timely replacement of equipment.
+The Russian Navy suffered severely with the collapse of the Soviet Union due to insufficient maintenance, lack of funding, and subsequent effects on the training of personnel and timely replacement of equipment.
 Another setback was attributed to Russia's domestic shipbuilding industry, which was in decline due to the absence of modern hardware and technology.

 In 2013, a rise in gas and oil prices enabled a sort of renaissance of the Russian Navy due to increased available funds, which may have allowed Russia to begin "developing the capacity to modernize".
 In August 2014, Defence Minister Sergei Shoigu said that Russian naval capabilities would be bolstered with new weapons and equipment within the next six years in response to the enlargement of NATO and the beginning of the Russo-Ukrainian War.
-Following the full-scale 2022 Russian invasion of Ukraine, the Russian Navy has lost several ships, including the cruiser Moskva, flaghship of the Black Sea.
+Following the full-scale 2022 Russian invasion of Ukraine, the Russian Navy has lost several ships, including the cruiser Moskva, flagship of the Black Sea Fleet.

-As of September 2024 the Russia's only aircraft carrier, the Admiral Kuznetsov is non-operational with reports indicating that the carrier's crew of ca. 1500 was reassigned to the Russian Army for combat duty in Ukraine.
-This suggests that for the present, there is no plan to make the Russian Navy a carrier navy once again.
+As of September 2024 the Russia's only aircraft carrier, Admiral Kuznetsov, is non-operational, with reports indicating that the carrier's crew of approximately 1,500 was reassigned to the Russian Army for combat duty in Ukraine.
+This suggests that, for the moment, there is no plan to make the Russian Navy a carrier navy once again.